A merger deal between Spirit Airlines and JetBlue seems to be in doubt after the U.S. Justice Department sued to block it on Tuesday.

 Conversely, JetBlue documents show that when Spirit leaves a market, the fares of those remaining go up by 30%.
 It is not immediately clear how these calculations are made.
 Until they complete their merger (if they can do it), Spirit and JetBlue have very different ticket pricing structures.
 Like most ultra-low-cost carriers, Spirit relies heavily on ancillary revenue.
 JetBlue doesn’t.

 In previous articles examining this merger, we mentioned that JetBlue would have to redo the interiors of Spirit’s Airbus fleet.
-This is [in part] because Spirit uses a tighter seat pitch.
+This is because Spirit uses a tighter seat pitch.
 Since JetBlue doesn’t intend to continue using the Spirit name after the merger, it would want its customers to have the same experience throughout its fleet.

 But while many see a more generous seat pitch as a customer advantage, the DoJ points to its downside: fewer available seats!
 Attorney General Merrick Garland summed up the Department’s objections: